imvenx/arcanedocs/guide/unity/get-started/get-started.md

 ##
 # Getting Started with ArcanePad in Unity

-Welcome to ArcanePad!
-This guide will help you get started with integrating ArcanePad into your projects, whether you are developing for web, Godot, or Unity.
+Welcome to ArcanePad Unity Tutorial!
+This guide will help you get started with creating ArcanePad games in Unity.

 ## Starter Template